nikhilango/tourist_guide_zurich/Documentation/README.md

 <a name="theevalanddec"></a>
 ## Our Evaluation/ Decision
 After the planning, we decided to give every person a role.
-Virginia assured us on searching information for Zürich and Nikhil and I decided to do the programming for the site.
+Virginia assured us on searching information of Zürich and Nikhil and I decided to do the programming for the site.
 Including programming the site, I took the role of doing the documentation, IPERKA, and as well the presentation.

 Image:
 -	Decision matrix